 The following areas can be analysed and considered when preparing evidence for inclusion in liability reports:

 David will act as an independent Pay-Per-Click expert on behalf of the claimant or defender, or as a joint party expert.
 He has assisted in several cases seeking over £1 million in damages.

-He has been involved in pre-action claims and lodged cases spanning periods of 1-2 years and is open to accepting instructions which span longer periods of time.
+He has been involved in pre-action claims and lodged cases spanning periods of 3 months to 2 years and is open to accepting Letter of Instructions.